meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 ---

 This isn't going to be a sales pitch for a specific way of working.
 I believe it makes much more sense for individuals, teams and companies to figure this out for themselves.
+I'm not even sure if I have a firm perference yet.
 Instead I wanted to write about how I've found the last year or so working in a hybrid remote environment.

 ## What kind of hybrid have I been doing?

 My last contract was working at a company that had tuesdays and thursdays as "office first" days.
 You were also welcome at the office every day of the week.
 It's also quite important that I mention that I'm very lucky to live on the edge of a city centre with great bike paths.
-This means visiting the office only means a 15 minute bike ride for me.
+This means visiting the office only means a 15 minute bike ride for me (or 20 minute boat or bus ride if the weather is really bad).
 I suspect my experience would be very different if instead I had an hour long commute.

 ## The pros of the in-office days